d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 ## [**Prediction**]

-To predict the output sequence token by token, at each decoder time step the predicted token from the previous time step is fed into the decoder as an input.
+To predict the output sequence at each step, the predicted token from the previous time step is fed into the decoder as an input.
-Similar to training,
-at the initial time step
-the beginning-of-sequence ("&lt;bos&gt;") token is fed into the decoder.
+As in training, at the initial time step the beginning-of-sequence ("&lt;bos&gt;") token is fed into the decoder.
 This prediction process
 is illustrated in :numref:`fig_seq2seq_predict`.
 When the end-of-sequence ("&lt;eos&gt;") token is predicted, the prediction of the output sequence is complete.
+However, we must now decide which token to feed in to the model at the subsequent time step.
+One simple strategy is to sample whichever token the decoder has assigned the highest probability.

 ![Predicting the output sequence token by token using an RNN encoder-decoder.](../img/seq2seq-predict.svg) :label:`fig_seq2seq_predict`

-We will introduce different
-strategies for sequence generation in :numref:`sec_beam-search`.
+In the next section, we will introduce more sophisticated strategies based on beam search (:numref:`sec_beam-search`).

 ```{.python .input}
 %%tab all